 Impairment test for property, plant and equipment is performed when there is an indication of impairment.
 At each year end, an assessment is made to determine whether there is any indication of impairment.
 If any such indications exist, an estimate of the assets recoverable amount is calculated being the higher of the fair value of the asset less cost to sell and the assets value in use.
-If the carrying amount of the asset exceeds its recoverable amount, the property, plant and equipment is impaired and an impairment loss is charged to the profit and loss account so as to reduce the carrying amount of property, plant and equipment to its recoverable amount.
+If the carrying amount of the asset exceeds its recoverable amount, the property, plant and equipment is impaired and an impairment loss is charged to the profit and loss account so as the reduce the carrying amount of property, plant and equipment to its recoverable amount.
 Fair value is determined as the amount that would be obtained from the sale of the asset in an arm's length transaction between knowledgeable and willing parties.
-Value in use is determined as the present value of the estimated future cash flows expected to arise from the continued use of the property, plant and equipment in its present form and its eventual disposal.
+Value in use is determined as the property, plant and equipment in its present form and its eventual disposal.
 An impairment loss is recovered if there has been a change in the estimates used to determine the recoverable amount.
-An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortization, if no impairment loss had been recognized.
-An item of property, plant and equipment is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
-Any gains and losses on disposal or de-recognition (calculated at the difference between the net disposal proceeds and carrying amount of the asset) is charged to profit and loss account.
-When the revalued assets are sold, the relevant remaining surplus on revaluation is transferred directly to accumulated loss.
+An impairment loss is recovered if there has been a change in the estimates used to determine the recoverable amount.
+An impairment loss is recovered if there has been a change in the estimates used to determine the recoverable amount.
+An impairment loss is recovered if there has been a change in the estimates used to determine the recoverable amount.
+An impairment loss is recovered if there has been a change in the estimates used to determine the recoverable amount.
+An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortization, if no impairment loss had been recognized An item of property, plant and equipment is derecognized upon disposal or when no future economic benefit are expected from its use or disposal Any gain and losses on disposal or de-recognition (calculated at the difference between the net disposal proceeds and carrying amount of the